-82 The VHA medical centers are classified according to a facility complexity model; 1a designation indicates a Facility with high volume, high risk patients, most complex clinical programs, and large research and teaching programs.
+82 The VHA medical centers are classified according to a facility complexity model; 1c designation indicates a Facility with medium-high volume, medium-risk patients, some complex clinical programs, and medium-sized research and teaching programs.

 83 Associated with a medical residency program.